PostHog/posthog.com/contents/customers/juicebox.md

 ## Tackling latency with PostHog and LangFuse

 Juicebox already utilizes PostHog's [analytics](/product-analytics) and [feature flags](/feature-flags) extensively, but the new [Langfuse integration](/docs/llm-analytics/langfuse-posthog) has been a game changer.
-It enables them to monitor latency across various stages of their LLM chain, enabling them to pinpoint and address performance bottlenecks effectively.
+It enables them to monitor latency across various stages of their LLM chain and pinpoint performance bottlenecks.

-"Using LangFuse with PostHog, we've consolidated our LLM usage data from multiple platforms into a single PostHog dashboard.
+"By using PostHog and LangFuse together, we've consolidated our LLM usage data from multiple platforms into a single PostHog dashboard.
 This simplifies our workflow and decision-making process for performance optimizations and cost management," Paffenholz adds.

 <BorderWrapper>
 <Quote